Easy Tips For Better Mashed Potatoes

 - in a mild way by adding some aromatics to the cooking water, such as bay leaves, thyme, rosemary, garlic, onion, etc. This will give the potatoes a very mild flavor, and they flavor the cooking water as the potatoes simmer.
 Discard the aromatics before mashing the potatoes.

 - in a more assertive way, by adding aromatics to the butter that you will be adding to the potatoes when mashing them.
-I love to make Garlic Mashed Potatoes by adding some minced garlic to the butter and cooking it until it turns golden brown and then add it to the potatoes when I’m mashing them.
+I love to make Garlic Mashed Potatoes by adding some minced garlic to the butter and cooking it until it turns lightly golden brown and then add it to the potatoes when I’m mashing them.
 Since the garlic will be roasted, it will give a nice garlicky addition to the mashed potatoes, without knocking you over with a harsh garlic taste.
 You can also add shallots, onions and herbs to the butter.

 - by the choice of dairy that you use.
 Most of the time, I simply use milk, but you can also use heavy cream for really decadent and luscious mashed potatoes, buttermilk to add a slight tang and creaminess to mashed potatoes, as well as cream cheese or sour cream.
 It’s very important to heat the dairy.